andreasmhallberg/readingnotes/eye-tracking/Rayner, 2012. Psychology of reading.md

 - Word perception
   - Summary of current knowledge: 50
     1. Skilled readers identify a word in about 250 ms.
-    2. Not only converting letters -> sound -> meaning, but sounds play a role.
+    2. Not only converting letters -> sound -> meaning.
+But sounds do play a role.
 Converting to sound helps short term memory.
     3. Not processed serially letter by letter.
 Longer words processed as letter chunks.
     4. Larger similar in isolation and in text.
 A bit quicker in text.
   - Word identification tasks: